 Select Strings - This audition-only group consists of 6th, 7th, and 8th grade students who play violin, viola, cello, or bass at an advanced level.
-Students taking this course will alternate attending their regular pull-out lesson and a pull-out rehearsal every other week.
+Students taking this course are expected to learn their music ahead of time before rehearsals and have no regularly scheduled pull-out lesson time.
+Additional performances and rehearsals may be required.